 Our research-oriented teaching is a flagship feature of our course offering and in line with the lifelong learning strategies of the EU and Austrian government.
 This position is consolidated through our commitment to quality assurance and by focussing our course offering on key social issues and social goods, particularly in the fields of business and management, teacher training and psychosocial and demographic change.

 We support the success of our students and provide them with the best possible preparation for their future.
 We therefore place great value on the personal development of our students and on helping them to become open-minded, responsible, reflective critical thinkers who embody the principle of sapere aude.

 Society: sweeping aside the boundaries

 According to Section 1 Universities Act 2002, the mission of universities is to “contribute to the personal development of the individual, and to the welfare of society and the environment” and “help a society in transition to master the challenges it faces in a humane and gender-equal fashion”.
-AAU is committed to the principles of sustainability, gender mainstreaming and diversity, the compatibility of family and career, the health of our students and staff, embracing an entrepreneurial, innovative, reformative attitude and rising to meet the social, cultural, economic and technological challenges of the 21st century.
+The University of Klagenfurt is committed to the principles of sustainability, gender mainstreaming and diversity, the compatibility of family and career, the health of our students and staff, embracing an entrepreneurial, innovative, reformative attitude and rising to meet the social, cultural, economic and technological challenges of the 21st century.
 The university sees its international research and teaching responsibilities through the prism of developing the region of Carinthia within a united Europe and an interconnected world, taking advantage of its historic location at the intersection of three cultures.